Dake-666/LiHangqi/_pages/about.md

 [[Paper]](https://aclanthology.org/2024.emnlp-main.163/)

-- We compiled a comprehensive dataset featuring 781 groups of conjugated Dunhuang fragments, representing the first dataset of its kind.
-- We created a multi-functional toolkit that facilitates collaboration between foundational models and domain-specific models, emphasizing the synergy between large and small models.
+- The first comprehensive dataset featuring 781 groups of conjugated Dunhuang fragments, with a multi-functional toolkit that facilitates collaboration between large and small models.
-- We developed a domain-specific large language model based on the Dunhuang corpus, capable of addressing expert inquiries while also introducing knowledge about Dunhuang to the general public.
+- A domain-specific large language model based on the Dunhuang corpus, capable of addressing expert inquiries and introducing knowledge about Dunhuang to the general public.
 </div>
 </div>